gvcallen/parax/docs/examples/bayesian_inference.md

 Let's define a simple linear regression model: $y = w \cdot x + b$.
 Instead of regular parameters, we will assign probability distributions to our variables using `prx.Random` variables to establish our priors.

 We'll define the model class, assign normal priors to our weight and bias, and initialize the model with our initial guesses.
-Note that math operations inside the `__call__` method instantly unwrap variables to standard JAX arrays.

 ```python
 import equinox as eqx